 I really like small multifamily properties, and I talk about them an awful lot.
-Several months ago, I wrote a post called “How to Make a Million Dollars in Real Estate” which was designed to show the possibilities for building wealth through real estate—and the start of that plan was the purchase of a small multifamily property.
+A while back, I wrote a post called “How to Make a Million Dollars in Real Estate,” which was designed to show the possibilities for building wealth through real estate—and the start of that plan was the purchase of a small multifamily property.
 I’ve explained many times that the goal isn’t to buy a property that fits exactly the description mentioned, but rather to teach the math behind the method.
 You could buy a triplex, a few duplexes, lots of single family homes, or whatever.

 It’s the cash flow that really matters.

-I sat down at my computer and pulled up Realtor.com and picked a property pretty much at random to analyze.
-I made a quick video (it actually ended up being slightly longer than 5 minutes, but close enough!) and I looked at some of the important aspects of this property.
+I sat down at my computer, pulled up Realtor.com, and picked a property pretty much at random to analyze.
+I made a quick video (it actually ended up being slightly longer than five minutes, but close enough!) and I looked at some of the important aspects of this property.
 Specifically, I looked at:

-- The location – the property is located in the town I do most of my investing in or around.
+- The location: The property is located in the town I do most of my investing in or around.
 I knew the location fairly well, because I own another property on the same street.
-I’d probably classify this as a “C+” area, maybe “B-” with mostly rentals.
+I’d probably classify this as a “C+” (maybe “B-“) area with mostly rentals.
 The property was listed at $120,000, but had originally been listed at $140,000.

-- The rent it brings in– The listing stated a total monthly income of $1740 per month, and because I know the area well, I knew a typical one bedroom would rent for (at minimum) $400 in my area and a typical two bedroom would rent for about $500, bringing the total monthly conservative income to $1700.
+- The rent it brings in: The listing stated a total monthly income of $1,740 per month, and because I know the area well, I knew a typical 1-bedroom would rent for (at minimum) $400 in my area, and a typical 2-bedroom would rent for about $500, bringing the total monthly conservative income to $1,700.

-– I determined that this property was a bank repo, that had originally sold for $149,777 but the bank had foreclosed on it and was selling it at a steep discount.
+- The seller: I determined that this property was a bank repo that had originally sold for $149,777, but the bank had foreclosed on it and was selling it at a steep discount.

-If you wanna watch the video, you can check it out below:
+If you want to watch the video, you can check it out below:

-The purpose of this 5 minute process is not to nail down the specifics on a property.
-I don’t drive out and look at it yet, I don’t make a lot of phone calls or even show my wife yet.
+The purpose of this five-minute process is not to nail down the specifics on a property.
+I don’t drive out and look at it yet; I don’t make a lot of phone calls or even show my wife yet.
 I do this same process dozens of times every week, mostly in my head in under a minute.
 There are two prices to note about the properties I examine:

 - The List Price: For 99% of properties I find on the MLS, the price is far too high and not worth it.

-Some investors choose to offer the #2 price on every property they see, and while I don’t think this is necessarily a bad idea, I’d rather not waste the time on properties that I’m not a fan of.
-My personal strategy is to buy a few, amazing properties per year, rather than dozens or hundreds.
-I like the simplicity, and I’m not looking to be Donald Trump.
-However, when I find a property that excites me, and the listed value is somewhat in the ballpark of the ideal price, I will investigate a little closer.
+Some investors choose to offer the “ideal” price on every property they see, and while I don’t think this is necessarily a bad idea, I’d rather not waste the time on properties that I’m not a fan of.
+My personal strategy is to buy a few amazing properties per year, rather than dozens or hundreds.
+I like the simplicity.
+However, when I find a property that excites me and the listed value is somewhat in the ballpark of the ideal price, I will investigate a little closer.

 Summary of the Quick Analysis

-Let me show you how this turned from okay to great…
+Let me show you how this turned from OK to great.

 The Game Changer